Armour of God (film): Plot

 Jackie, a.k.a.
 "Asian Hawk", is a former musician who becomes an adventurer and treasure hunter.
 After successfully stealing a sword from an African tribe, he has the weapon auctioned before it is won by May Bannon, the beautiful daughter of Count Bannon.

-He is reunited with his former bandmate Alan, who seeks his help as his girlfriend Lorelei has been kidnapped by an evil religious cult as a means of acquiring Jackie's services.
+Jackie is reunited with his former bandmate Alan, who seeks his help as his girlfriend Lorelei has been kidnapped by an evil religious cult as a means of acquiring Jackie's services.
 The cult possesses two pieces of a legendary armour called the "Armour of God", and they intend to have Jackie bring them the three remaining armour pieces, including the sword.
 Jackie and Alan strike a deal with Count Bannon, who is in possession of the three armour pieces: they will borrow the armour pieces for their quest to rescue Lorelei with a promise to complete the armour for the Count, on the condition that May accompanies them.

 Jackie, Alan and May travel into Yugoslavia to find the cult's monastery.
 They infiltrate the hideout and secretly rescue Lorelei, unaware that the cult leaders have anticipated their arrival and brainwashed her to do their bidding.
 At May's rest home, Lorelei drugs Alan and has him steal the three armour pieces.
 Jackie sneaks back to the monastery and rescues his friends.
 As Alan and Lorelei make their escape, Jackie fends off against the cult members before discovering the Armour of God in a cave.
 Before he gets a chance to take the armour, he encounters the Grand Wizard, who unleashes his four female assassins on the adventurer.
 Exploiting their high-heeled shoes as their weakness, Jackie defeats the assassins in a gruelling fight.

 Jackie is then surrounded by the rest of the Grand Wizard's men, but he reveals a vest filled with sticks of dynamite under his jacket, threatening to blow himself up with the monastery.
-After a couple of bluffs, he carelessly lights up the fuse and throws away the sticks of dynamite, running for his life as the monastery quickly begins to cave in, burying the entire cult and the Armour of God.
+After a couple of bluffs, he accidentally lights up all the dynamite fuses.
+Discarding the explosives, he runs for his life as the detonations cave in the monastery, burying the entire cult and the Armour of God.
 He runs out of a cave and spots a hot-air balloon with Alan, Lorelei, and May aboard.
 In a daring move, Jackie does a base jump off the cave and lands on top of the balloon, ending the movie.